d2s/Documentation/Docs/PasswordlessLogin.md

 Using [ssh-keys](https://wiki.archlinux.org/index.php/SSH_keys" target="_blank) is in general considered more safe than standard password solutions (single factor authentication).
 Ssh-keys is based upon [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).

-To enable passwordless login by using ssh you must use ssh-keygen to create a private and public key-pair.
-For my second Macbook I also create a private and public key by ssh-keygen.
-The second public key is appended to both remote servers file authorized_keys.
+To enable passwordless login by using ssh you must use `ssh-keygen` to create a private and public key-pair.
+For my second Macbook I also create a private and public key by `ssh-keygen`.
+The second public key is appended to both remote servers file `authorized_keys`.
 That is it.

 ## Step by step procedure

-If the server is set up listening for ssh on other ports than standard port 22 use <code>ssh -p port</code> to use another port.
+If the server is set up listening for ssh on other ports than standard port 22 use `ssh -p port` to use another port.
 In RsyncOSX there is in parameters setting possible to set another ssh port if required.
-The <code>Mac$</code> is a abbrivation for the terminal prompt.
+The `Mac$` is a abbrivation for the terminal prompt.

-**Step 1** : create a ssh-keypair on your Mac (from the terminal window) and just press Enter every time ssh-keygen ask for input (three times).
+**Step 1** : create a ssh-keypair on your Mac (from the terminal window) and just press Enter every time `ssh-keygen` ask for input (three times).

-<code>Mac$ ssh-­keygen -­t rsa</code>
+`Mac$ ssh-­keygen -­t rsa`

-See <i>comment on ssh-keygen</i> below (about RSA or DSA based crypto).
+See _comment on ssh-keygen_ below (about RSA or DSA based crypto).

-**Step 2** : login to your server and create a .ssh directory in your home catalog.
+**Step 2** : login to your server and create a `.ssh` directory in your home catalog.
 The instructions below are three commands, first login, then cd and then mkdir.

-<code>Mac$ ssh user@server.com; cd; mkdir .ssh; exit;</code>
+`Mac$ ssh user@server.com; cd; mkdir .ssh; exit;`

-**Step 3** : copy through ssh the public key from the Mac .ssh directory to the server.
+**Step 3** : copy through ssh the public key from the Mac `.ssh` directory to the server.

-<code>Mac$ cat ~/.ssh/id\_rsa.pub | ssh user@server.com "cat .ssh/authorized_keys"</code>
+`Mac$ cat ~/.ssh/id\_rsa.pub | ssh user@server.com "cat .ssh/authorized_keys"`

-**Step 4** : login in to user@server.com and set the correct permissions for the .ssh catalog and authorized_keys file.
+**Step 4** : login in to `user@server.com` and set the correct permissions for the `.ssh` catalog and `authorized_keys` file.

-<code>Mac$ ssh user@server.com; cd; chmod 700 .ssh; chmod 600 .ssh/authorized_keys</code>
+`Mac$ ssh user@server.com; cd; chmod 700 .ssh; chmod 600 .ssh/authorized_keys`

 **Step 5** : test login from Mac, password is not required.

-<code>Mac$ ssh user@server.com</code>
+`Mac$ ssh user@server.com`

 If you have two or more servers repeat **step 2 - step 5**.
 If you have two Macbooks and two servers (which I have) repeat step1 - step 5 for the second Macbook as well.